raadlak/raadlak.github.io/TimeSeries.md

                   dtype='datetime64[ns]', freq=None)

-Error parameter in **pandas.to_datetime** can take one of the three valid string option:
+Error parameter in andas.to_datetimecan take one of the three valid string option:
 1. raise - which means it will raise exception (error out).
 2. coerce - will not cause exception.
 Instead, it will just replace pd.NaT, indicating a missing datetime value.
 3. ignore - will not cause exception, it will pass the original value.